 Step 4: Add the sliced cucumbers to the jar.
 If you’re making pickle spears, arrange them standing upright in the jar.
 However, if you’re making pickle chips or slices, layer them in the jar arranging them so that they all fit and will have a little room at the top for the brine.
-If using pint-sized jars, just split the garlic, dill, and cucumbers amongst two jars.
+If using pint jars, just split the garlic, dill, and cucumbers between two jars.

 Step 5: Pour the brine over the cucumbers in the jar and cover with the lid.
 Refrigerate for 24 hours before serving.

-Simply leave out the teaspoon of sugar called for in this recipe.
-We’ve added just a tiny bit of sugar to the recipe to help balance some of the acidity of the white vinegar but it’s not required.
+Leave out the teaspoon of sugar called for in this recipe to make it Whole30.
+We’ve added just a tiny bit of sugar to the recipe to help balance some of the acidity of the white vinegar, but it’s not required.

-These quick refrigerator pickles will keep in the refrigerator for up to one month.
-While they may lose a bit of their crunch over time, they’ll still be delicious and safe to eat.
+Quick refrigerator pickles will keep in the refrigerator for up to one month.
+They may lose a bit of their crunch over time, but they’ll still be delicious and safe to eat.

 - 1 pound small cucumbers, about 6-7 (such as Persian or Kirby)